philippabele/developers-guide-to-linux/02_operation_of_running_systems/060_schedule_tasks/061_schedule_tasks.md

 The time frame is followed by the user which the task belongs to.
 The entry is ended with the actual command to be run.

 ### The Crontab Tool
-The crontab files are not to be edited directly, instead the tool `crontab` is used.
+The crontab file is not to be edited manually, instead the tool `crontab` is used.
 The following flags are useful when working with the tool:
 - `-u <username>`: Edit the crontab of the specified user
 - `-l`: Print the content of the corresponding crontab
 - `-r`: Delete the crontab file